The Studio (TV series): Release

 The series premiered at SXSW on March 7, 2025, and debuted on Apple TV+ with its first two episodes on March 26, 2025.

 Reception

 Critical response

-On the review aggregator website Rotten Tomatoes, The Studio has an approval rating of 93% based on 127 reviews.
+On the review aggregator website Rotten Tomatoes, The Studio has an approval rating of 92% based on 130 reviews with an average rating of 8.3/10.
 The website's critics consensus reads, "Savvy enough to impress even the most studious of film buffs, The Studio fights the good fight for a better Hollywood while eliciting huge laughs at its expense."
-Metacritic, which uses a weighted average, gave the series a score of 81 out of 100, based on 40 critics, indicating "universal acclaim".
+Metacritic, which uses a weighted average, gave the series a score of 80 out of 100, based on 42 critics, indicating "universal acclaim".